WISVCH/nwerc-2024/content/booklet.md

 ### ASML
 ASML is changing the world, one nanometer at a time!
 We’re a high-tech, Netherlands-based company manufacturing complex lithography systems that chipmakers use to produce integrated circuits – aka microchips.

 Our machines help create the electronics you use in your daily life.
-In the past three decades, we have grown from a startup to a multinational company with over 60 locations globally and annual net sales of €21 billion in 2022.
+In the past three decades, we have grown from a startup to a multinational company with over 60 locations globally and annual net sales of €21&nbsp;billion in 2022.

 Behind ASML’s innovation hides true talent.
 Our researchers, engineers, scientists and manufacturing specialists, as well as our high-tech hardware and software experts, make the impossible happen every day.
-We invest around €3.3 billion per year in R&D, giving our teams the freedom, support and resources to experiment, test and push the boundaries of technology.
+We invest around €3.3&nbsp;billion per year in R&D, giving our teams the freedom, support and resources to experiment, test and push the boundaries of technology.
 They work in close-knit, multidisciplinary teams, learning and growing along with the company.

 If you want to be part of progress, visit [asml.com/careers](https://asml.com/careers).